GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

 Builders for Arrays
 ^^^^^^^^^^^^^^^^^^^

 You may have noticed that there is no way to build arrays incrementally with the tools outlined above.
-To address this, there is a special 'builder' type that allows one to incrementally add elements to a structure that can then be converted to an array.
+To address this, there is a special 'builder' type that allows one to add elements to a structure incrementally.
+That structure can then be converted to an array.

-The ``builder`` function returns a new, empty builder. ``emit b x`` takes a builder of type ``builder T`` and a value of type ``T``, and adds that value to the back of the builder, returning the new builder.
+The ``builder`` function returns a new, empty builder. ``emit b x`` takes a builder of type ``builder T`` and a value of type ``T``, and appends that value to the end of the builder, returning the new builder.

-If instead you have an array you want to add to the back of a builder, you can use the ``emitArray b xs`` function, which adds all the elements in the array ``xs`` to the back of the builder ``b``.
-Similarly, ``emitBuilder b1 b2`` adds the builder ``b2`` to the back of ``b1``.
+If instead you have an array you want to add to the end of a builder, you can use the ``emitArray b xs`` function, which adds all the elements in the array ``xs`` to the end of the builder ``b``.
+Similarly, ``emitBuilder b1 b2`` adds the builder ``b2`` to the end of ``b1``.

 Once you're done building, you can use ``build b`` to convert the builder ``b`` into an array to be used as usual.
-Unlike arrays, builders do not have a direct interface to lookup elements by index or compute length; they're useless outside of incremental array construction.
+Unlike arrays, builders do not have a direct interface to look up elements by index or compute length; they're useless outside of incremental array construction.

 ``[K -> T]``
 ^^^^^^^^^^^^

-Sometimes, we wish to index by something other than integers - this is particularly useful when parsing formats that map names to other structures.
+Sometimes, we wish to index by something other than integers; this is particularly useful when parsing formats that map names to other structures.

 In DaeDaLus, the type of such an *association map* is written ``[K -> T]``, where ``K`` is the key type and ``T`` is the element type.
-There is no literal syntax for association maps - they must be built incrementally using a set of functions and parsers.
+There is no literal syntax for association maps; they must be built incrementally using a set of functions and parsers.

 First, ``empty`` returns a new, empty association map.
 Like ``[]``, this is a polymorphic value that will take on a type appropriate for the context in which it is used.

-The function ``insert k v m`` inserts the key/value pair ``k/v`` into the map ``m``, returning a new map - if the key is already used, this function replaces the original mapping.
+The function ``insert k v m`` inserts the key/value pair ``k`` / ``v`` into the map ``m`` and returns a new map.
+If the key ``k`` is already used in the map, this function replaces the original mapping with the new value ``v``.

-If instead you'd like for failure to occur when a key is already defined, you can instead use the parser version: ``Insert k v m``.
+If instead you'd like for failure to occur when a key is already present in the map, use the parser version: ``Insert k v m``.

 Finally, there are two ways to look up a key in a map.
-The function version, ``lookup k m``, returns ``nothing`` if the key ``k`` is not defined, and ``just v`` if it is.
-Like with insertion, if you'd rather trigger a failure when lookup fails, you can use the parser version: ``Lookup k m``, which returns the element itself rather than wrapping it in a ``maybe``.
+The function version, ``lookup k m``, returns ``nothing`` if the key ``k`` is not present, and ``just v`` if it is.
+Like with insertion, if you'd rather trigger a failure when lookup fails, you can use the parser version, ``Lookup k m``, which returns the element itself rather than wrapping it in a ``maybe``.

-Control Strucutres
+Control Structures
 ------------------

-With a solid understanding of the types of values we have available, it's now time to see how they're used to control parser behaviors (and fill in all the gaps we left above!)
+With a solid understanding of the types of values we have available, it's now time to see how they're used to control parser behaviors.

 ``if ... then ... else``
 ^^^^^^^^^^^^^^^^^^^^^^^^

 We can use a ``bool`` value to control which of two parsers runs.
-This is not used in the PPM example, but here is a simple example that parses an ``'A'`` if the first parsed digit is less than 5, and ``'B'`` otherwise:
+This is not used in the PPM example, but here is a simple example that parses an ``'A'`` if the first parsed digit is less than 5, and ``'B'``
+otherwise:

 .. code-block:: DaeDaLus